FantasyPvP/OSR-Open-Source-Redstone/README.md

 my friend may implement this for me if the architecture is feasable to implement as he is an expert on restone computers his channel link here: (https://www.youtube.com/c/TheDarkness344/videos)

+My aim is to make this completely from the ground up, in a literal sense In the past I've tried projects where I've started with advanced structures and tried to workmy way down to lower level constructs
+I've learned that this doesn't usually work and that I need to start bottom up with something low level and work my way up

 my long term goal (if i actually work on this project and not forget about it) is the following:

     - create a hardware system that can run binary commands (probably an 8 bit instruction set) and store 16 bit numbers using a 16 bit memory addressing system
     - create a basic command line that can run on the virtual hardware
     - implement an custom low level language (assembly) that can be written in a code editor and compiled for use on the vm
+    - maybe make a version of this into a higher level language that can be compiled down to the assembly to make it easier to program more complex things
     - implement a system for applications and running programs / saving them in storage
         - this will most likely use "ROM" files stored externally as text files full of binary
     - make this into a full application (im not gonna try doing a pyinstaller exe though as im using linux as my development platform so it would be impractical)